 - Approximate quantity & friability of asbestos containing materials;

-- If necessary, provision of recommendations to assist in minimising the asbestos exposure risk; and
+- If necessary, provision of recommendations to assist in minimising the asbestos exposure risk;

-- Develop an asbestos management plan;
+- The development of an asbestos management plan; and

 - The provision of information to assist in complying with the relevant legislative requirements.

-Other Asbestos & Hazardous Material Services We Offer Include:
+Asbestos & Hazardous Material Services We Offer Include: